 There are plenty of ways to make retirement planning less stressful.
 But, people are oftentimes too caught up in saving for vacations or paying off debts to dedicate much effort to prepare for retirement.
+We all make mistakes.
+But, do you make retirement mistakes?

 Considering the significant income drop you’ll experience after retiring from your current line of work, planning for retirement is one of the most important things you’ll ever do in your life!
 The last thing you want to do is reach your 60s with little saved for retirement.